 Aggressive investors may also consider Motley Fool Rule Breakers, which is $99* for new members for the first year and then $299.

-Stock Advisor and Rule Breakers each have a 30-day membership-fee back guarantee where you can request a refund if the service doesn’t end up being a good fit for your investment style.
+Stock Advisor and Rule Breakers each have a 30-day membership-fee back guarantee where you can request a refund if the service isn’t a good fit for your investment style.

-Other specialized services are available as well, but they usually cost more than $1,000 per year, making them too expensive for most investors.
+Other specialized services are also available, but they usually cost more than $1,000 per year, making them too expensive for most investors.

 Morningstar Investor costs $249 annually or $34.95 month-to-month after a seven-day free trial.
-While this service costs more, you have access to additional research tools as you’re not restricted to one model portfolio.
+While this service costs more, you can access additional research tools as you’re not restricted to one model portfolio.

-For added premium research focusing on stocks or funds, you can also subscribe to a Morningstar newsletter that costs $145 to $199 per year.
+For added premium research focusing on stocks or funds, subscribe to a Morningstar newsletter that costs $145 to $199 per year.

 It’s even possible to subscribe to this service instead of Morningstar Investor if you don’t need the extra research tools.